-Canon 100D versus Canon 700D
+Canon 100D vs 700D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is notably larger (25 percent) than the Canon 100D.
 Moreover, the 700D is substantially heavier (43 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 700D are weather-sealed.

-|Canon 100D (⇒ rgt)||117 mm||91 mm||69 mm||407 g||380||no||2013||549||discont.||check|
+|Canon 100D»||117 mm||91 mm||69 mm||407 g||380||n||Mar 2013||549||-||Canon 100D|

-|Canon 700D (⇒ lft)||133 mm||100 mm||79 mm||580 g||440||no||2013||649||discont.||check|
+|Canon 700D«||133 mm||100 mm||79 mm||580 g||440||n||Mar 2013||649||-||Canon 700D|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixels.
 This similarity in sensor specs implies that both the 100D and the 700D have the same pixel density, as well as the same pixel size.
 Moreover, the two cameras were released in close succession, so that their sensors are from the same technological generation.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.